Sufferers of PDD experience profound feelings of sadness before their period.

 Stopping ovulation can prevent the disorder by changing the onslaught of hormones released during the menstrual cycle, and is usually done through a contraceptive, like the Pill.
 Antidepressants work by adjusting the chemicals in the brain to treat the possible imbalance, but need to be taken every day or in between ovulation and the beginning of your period on a long-term basis in order to be effective.

-Comment: Do you suffer from PMDD?
+Join the discussion: Do you suffer from PMDD?
 What has been most helpful for you in living with it?